jasonhaven/contacts-app/README.md

 # Contact App - Demo

-This is a demo application for managing contacts.
+This is a demo application for managing contacts

 Features: